Within the last year, I realized that I had unconsciously stopped making music for a long time — around 10 years ago.

 I fully intend to create highly professional music and release multiple albums, along with creating music for other art projects throughout the years.

 This isn't the first 365 project that I've done.
 Back in 2013 I did a photography one aiming to create a fine art photo, edit it and post it online every day.
-It directly led to many of the biggest successes I've had with my artistic career, along with many important insights that changed how I operate with my art, creativity and life.
+For this, I wasn't 100% and had many days that I caught up the next day.
+Yet, it directly led to many of the biggest successes I've had with my artistic career, along with many important insights that changed how I operate with my art, creativity and life.

 Now I'm ready to do the same with music.